darrenchilton/imac-health-monitor/README.md

 The iMac Health Monitor is a Bash-based system that collects hardware, OS, user, and error metrics every 20 minutes and sends them to Airtable for centralized analysis.
 It is optimized for a 2019 iMac running macOS Sonoma from an external Thunderbolt SSD, with statistically calibrated thresholds that reflect real macOS log volume.

+**Version 3.4.0** adds RTC clock drift monitoring to detect hardware timing issues that can cause GPU timeouts and system instability.

 This README covers what the system is, how to install it, how to configure it, and what metrics it reports.

 ---